It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 Black tea – The compromise

-40–70 mg of caffeine, a good middle ground between coffee and green tea.
+40–70 mg of caffeine, a good balance between coffee and green tea.

-Best time: before a meeting, deep work session or whenever you need a quick boost.
+Ideal time: before a meeting, deep work, or a quick energy dip.

 Discover Buddy in the shop →